brettscherer/jaxb-socket-example/README.md

 2) Run Server.java (server will wait for a socket connection from client)

-3) Client.java (client will connect to server via a socket connection and send the xml data)
+3) Run Client.java (client will connect to server via a socket connection and send the xml data)

 ## Output and Termination